chronic fatigue syndrome (CFS) focuses on making you

 Home treatment is very

-Adjusting your daily schedule, improving your sleep
+Adjusting your daily schedule to take advantage of times when you have more energy, improving your sleep

 Beginning a graded exercise program, in which the level of exercise starts out

 easy and gradually grows more challenging, should be part of your treatment.

 Studies have shown that a carefully planned exercise program can help people

 with CFS regain their strength and energy and feel better.1 Remember that if you have CFS, you will be able to do only